Piazza Armerina

-Piazza Armerina (Gallo-Italic of Sicily: Ciazza; Sicilian: Chiazza) is a comune in the province of Enna of the autonomous island region of Sicily, southern Italy.
+Piazza Armerina (Chiazza; Gallo-Italic: Ciazza) is a town and comune (municipality) in the Province of Enna of the autonomous island region of Sicily in southern Italy, located about 21 km northeast of Enna and 120 km southeast of Palermo.
+It has 20,558 inhabitants.

+Piazza Armerina borders the municipalities of Aidone, Assoro, Barrafranca, Caltagirone, Enna, Mazzarino, Mirabella Imbaccari, Pietraperzia, Raddusa, San Cono, San Michele di Ganzaria, Mineo, and Valguarnera Caropepe.

 History

 The city of Piazza (as it was called before 1862) developed during the Norman domination in Sicily (11th century), when Lombards settled the central and eastern part of Sicily.

 The area has been inhabited since prehistoric times.
 The city flourished during Roman times, as shown by the large mosaics at the patrician Villa Romana del Casale.

 Remains, artefacts of old settlements and a necropolis from the 8th century BC were found in the territory of the commune.

 Boris Giuliano (1930–1979) was born in Piazza Armerina.

+Demographics

+As of 2026, the population is 20,558, of which 49.7% are males, and 50.3% are females.
+Minors make up 13.9% of the population, and seniors make up 25.1%.

+Immigration

+As of 2025, immigrants make up 9.4% of the population.
+The 5 largest foreign countries of birth are Romania, Germany, Somalia, Belgium, and Morocco.